drcinfotech/DRC-Education-AI-Chatbot/README.md

 **Specifically:**

-- 🚫 **Not a real school or tutoring service.** Study Assistant does not enroll students, grade work, or issue transcripts.
+- 🚫 **Not a real school or tutoring service.** DRC Study Assistant does not enroll students, grade work, or issue transcripts.
 - 🚫 **Not a substitute for a real teacher.** Subject explanations are illustrative and may not match your specific curriculum.
 Cross-check with your textbook and teacher.
 - 🚫 **No real authentication.** The session model is in-memory and does not enforce identity.
 Real educational systems require proper student authentication before exposing academic records.
 - 🚫 **Mock student data only.** The student profile, courses, grades, attendance, and fees are fictional and do not correspond to any real student.